ComputerScienceHouse/HackRack/README.md

 #### User Experience
 - [ ] We can't do SSO or standard homedirs, this should probably just be one username and password
-- [ ] What access to proxmox do users get?
+- [ ] What level of access and trust on proxmox do users get?